nflint/job-tracker-extension/README.md

  ## Configuration

  1. Click the extension icon and select "Settings"
  2. Enter your webhook URL (e.g., Zapier webhook)
- 3. Enter your email address
+ 3. Enter your email address - this is only used as an ad-hoc user id
- 4. Paste your resume text for job matching
+ 4. Paste your resume text for job matching - in markdown preferably, its better for ai parsing
  5. Click "Save Settings"

  ## Usage